 The Teacher Residency Program is an alternate route to elementary certification that embraces a different approach to attract and retain teachers of color (residents) in CT:

 Once accepted, candidates participate in:

 All TRP candidates must complete 18 months of coursework beginning in June.
 Courses run 6 weeks in the summer, Tuesday and Thursday evenings during the residency and 6 weeks the following summer.
-There are some Saturday courses and monthly cohort meetings during the school year.
+There are bi-monthly cohort meetings during the school year.
 For a list of this year’s course schedule click here: Sample Course Schedule.

 Each candidate serves in a resident position under the guise of a mentor teacher for the 10 month academic school year and attend district and school-based professional development sessions.
 From before school starts, residents are involved in all aspects of what it means to be a classroom teacher.

 Candidates must pass the following assessments for Connecticut state certification 305 elementary grades 1-6.

 Candidates will receive a minimum of one voucher for one administration for each of the three assessments while enrolled in the program. *Praxis II is a pre-program requirement for admission.

 Candidates who successfully meet certification and program requirements are eligible to serve as a full time teacher of record in a partner district during the second year of the program.
 During the first 4 months, they take a class called Planning Seminar and are mentored by a Sponsor Teacher for support.
 After successful experience, candidates apply for an Initial Teaching Certification.

 © 2020 Capitol Region Education Council Teacher Residency Program